TitiSkywalker/Graphics/README.md

 **Windows 10 or 11**.
 I'm not using any kernel function, so I think this is not compulsive.

-**msmpi** is a Windows implementation of Open MPI.
+**msmpi** is a Windows implementation of MPI.
 You can install it with **vcpkg**, or you can use any implementation of MPI. **vcpkg** is a useful tool for installing c++ libraries.
 I'm not an expert on this, so I always ask AI when I have any problem.

 **filesystem** is used for finding files inside the project.
 It seems that I can only use it with c++ 17 or later.